2020 South Carolina Democratic presidential primary: Analysis

 Participation in the 2020 South Carolina presidential primary was significantly higher than it was in the 2016 presidential primary.
 Official election results indicate that 539,263 votes were cast.
 This total represented a marked increase over 2016's 370,904 votes and even a slightly higher amount than 2008's 532,468 votes.

 Biden's win was deemed a major victory, as he won all 46 counties in the state.
 The win was largely attributed to his support from 61% of African-American voters (African-American voters make up approximately 60% of the Democratic electorate in South Carolina).
 Before the primary on February 26, House Majority Whip and longtime U.S. Representative Jim Clyburn endorsed Biden.
 Many cited Clyburn's endorsement as a reason for Biden's wide margin of victory, as Clyburn's endorsement was a deciding factor for many African American voters in South Carolina.
 Thirty-six percent of all primary voters said that they made their decision after Clyburn's endorsement; of that total, 70% voted for Biden.
 According to FiveThirtyEight, the outcome significantly boosted Biden's chance of winning multiple Super Tuesday states (especially southern states like North Carolina, Texas, and Virginia).

 Sanders came in second place in the primary.
 He received an estimated 14% of the African-American vote, down from 16% in 2016.
+Sanders did however win the Black youth vote.
 Even in the Upstate region of the state, which was seen as friendly towards Sanders, Biden won every county, although his margin of victory was smaller in that region than it was in other parts of South Carolina.

 Following the South Carolina primary, pollsters and analysts claimed that Buttigieg, Warren, and Klobuchar were losing momentum at a critical time in the race.
 Exit polls showed that Buttigieg, who won Iowa and did well in New Hampshire, received only 2% of the black vote despite receiving endorsements from many prominent African Americans.
 Klobuchar and Warren received little support in South Carolina, possibly because of black voters' lack of familiarity with them.

 Following their poor performances, Pete Buttigieg, Amy Klobuchar, and Tom Steyer ended their presidential campaigns before Super Tuesday.
 This meant that moderate voters coalesced instead of splitting their votes between multiple candidates, giving Joe Biden multiple comeback wins on Super Tuesday.